a designer tests a serif font with a swatch of brand colors

 For example, do you want your website to relay professionalism, or playfulness?
 Try to come up with a list of adjectives and look for fonts that communicate your desired traits.

-Step 2: Test the Font on Different Devices
+Step 2: Test the font on different devices

 Just because your page looks amazing on a laptop, it doesn’t mean it will render well on a mobile device.
 If a font looks off on any given preview, you might want to eliminate that choice and move on to your next one.

-Step 3: Rank Each Font by Significance
+Step 3: Rank each font by significance

-Once you’ve chosen your top three options, you can decide which one will be your primary font.
-This will be at the front and center of your website, such as your banner or headers.
-Your secondary will serve as the bulk of your written content:
+Once you’ve chosen your top three options, decide which one will be your primary font.
+This will be at the front and center of your website, used for important elements like your banners or headers.

 Conclusion